 Practica are open to students in the College of Arts and Sciences and the Weatherhead School of Management and students work closely with a faculty member to identify learning objectives for the practicum.
 About 25 students participate each semester and are matched with employers such as Amazon, the Benjamin Rose Institute on Aging, Cleveland Clinic, Microsoft and Sherwin Williams.

-The university's Career Center has practicum coordinators who will meet with you to work out details of finding and securing a practicum and will meet with you during and after your practicum experience.
+The Office of Post-Graduate Planning and Experiential Education has practicum coordinators who will meet with you to work out details of finding and securing a practicum and will meet with you during and after your practicum experience.

 Civic Engagement Scholars are undergraduate students who spend time working with and studying local non-profit organizations and community organizations.
 This program is for students passionate about engaging in community issues and social justice.
 The university provides classes related to civic engagement and social justice and receive a certificate when they complete the program.